INSPIRE-MIF/INSPIRE-in-your-Country/EE/Country_fiches/EE-Country_fiches-2025.md

 ### Functioning and coordination of the infrastructure <a name="functioning"></a>

 - The INSPIRE Directive (2007/2/EC) was transposed in Estonia in 2011 by the Spatial Data Act (RT I, 28.02.2011).
-The development plan of the Ministry of the Environment defines the development directions of spatial data and environmental activities until 2030.It is using the objectives arising from the INSPIRE Directive.
+The development program of the Ministry of Economic Affairs and Communications defines the development directions of spatial data acquisition, analysis and discoverability until 2025-2028.
+One of the goals is to meet the objectives of the INSPIRE Directive in a timely manner.
 - Estonia has connected their national discovery service to the EU geoportal allowing for the publication of metadata for available spatial data sets and services on the EU geoportal.
-- Estonian Land Board is responsible for maintaining [Estonian Geoportal](https://geoportaal.ee/eng/) (INSPIRE geoportal) and [Estonian Land Board geoportal](https://geoportaal.maaamet.ee/eng/) (National SDI that represents through INSPIRE services also INSPIRE data).
+- Estonian Land Board is responsible for maintaining [Estonian Geoportal](https://geoportaal.ee/eng/) (INSPIRE geoportal) and [Estonian Land and Spatial Development Board geoportal](https://geoportaal.maaamet.ee/eng/) (National SDI that represents through INSPIRE services also INSPIRE data).
 - The metadata of all the databases and spatial data services introduced to the Estonian National Geoportal can also be found through the relevant user interface [https://metadata.geoportaal.ee](https://metadata.geoportaal.ee]).